prdwb/orconvqa-release/README.md

 ### Data and checkpoints
-Links will be updated soon.
+Download [here](https://ciir.cs.umass.edu/downloads/ORConvQA/).
+The data is distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+Our data enhances QuAC by adapting it to an open-retrieval setting.
+It is an aggregation of three existing datasets: (1) the [QuAC](http://quac.ai/) dataset that offers information-seeking conversations, (2) the [CANARD](https://sites.google.com/view/qanta/projects/canard) dataset that consists of context-independent rewrites of QuAC questions, and (3) the Wikipedia corpus that serves as the knowledge source of answering questions.

 OR-QuAC files:
-* [OR-QuAC dev/test files in QuAC format]().
+* OR-QuAC dev/test files in QuAC format.
 This is used in evaluation with the QuAC evaluation script.
-* [Preprocessed OR-QuAC train/dev/test files]().
+* Preprocessed OR-QuAC train/dev/test files.
 Model input.
 Each line is an example.
 The `evidence` field is not used for concurrent learning.
 Only the positive passage in `evidence` is used for retriever pretraining.
 Other passages are retrieved by TF-IDF.
 In dev/test, there might be no gold passages in this field.
-* [qrels.txt]().
+* qrels.txt.
 Passage relevance derived from QuAC.
 Note this is partial relevance since passages beyond the gold ones may also contain answers.
-* [all_blocks.txt]().
+* all_blocks.txt.
 This file has all passages in the collection.

 If you would like to use our pretrained retriever, also download:
-* [passage_reps.pkl]().
+* passage_reps.pkl.
 This contains all passage representations.
-* [passage_ids.pkl]().
+* passage_ids.pkl.
 This contains passage ids for passage reps.
-* [pretrained retriever]().
+* pretrained retriever.
 The retriever checkpoint used in concurrent learning.

 Optional
-* [dev_blocks.txt]().
+* dev_blocks.txt.
 This is a small collection for selecting the best retriever model if you want to train your own retriever.
 You can also build your own small collection.
-* [pipeline checkpoint]().
+* pipeline checkpoint.
 This is not necessary to download if you want to train your own model.

 ### Concurrent learning of the full model